Which court should I go to?

 When does the district court decide and when does the county court decide?

-Each court’s jurisdiction is divided according to the rules on subject matter and local jurisdiction, with the jurisdiction of the court and the judge being determined by law.
-Subject-matter jurisdiction determines which type of court (e.g. whether district or county court) will deal with cases of a certain type, in addition to whether it will hear cases at first instance or as a court of appeal.
+The individual courts have their jurisdiction divided according to rules on subject matter and local jurisdiction, with the jurisdiction of the court and the judge determined by law.
+The subject matter jurisdiction determines which type of court (e.g. whether district or regional) will deal with cases of a certain type, in addition to whether it will be a court of first instance or a court of appeal.
 Local jurisdiction then determines which particular court (whether in Olomouc or Hradec Králové) will hear the case.
 This may be determined, for example, by the place of residence or registered office of the defendant, the place where the offence was committed, or the location of the property at issue in the proceedings.
 The Civil Procedure Code, the Criminal Procedure Code and certain other provisions lay down precise rules in this respect.

 • District courts have, in principle, subject-matter jurisdiction in most civil (also enforcement, care of minors) and criminal cases at first instance.

-• Regional courts decide at first instance on legally more complex matters, such as disputes concerning the protection of personality, copyright, company law, etc. In criminal proceedings, they hear cases such as murder, some cases of robbery or rape at first instance.
+• Regional courts decide at first instance on legally more complex matters, such as disputes concerning copyright, company law, etc. In criminal proceedings, they hear cases such as murder, some robbery and rape cases at first instance.

 • There are twohigh courts, in Prague and Olomouc.
 They are mainly courts of appeal against decisions of regional courts, if these courts have ruled at first instance.